• AlexCornila a year ago

 The dependency on the 4th quarter is just dumb.

-• cma 11 hours ago
+• cma a year ago

 Delivery is a lot more efficient than each person driving to the store.

-• graemep 8 hours ago
+• graemep a year ago

 Is that always true?
 Definitely if you are buying things from one place, but what if I drive a few km into town (in a hatchback), buy multiple things from multiple shops and drive back, how does that compare to getting multiple deliveries made by much larger vehicles?